datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
-In the previous lesson, you have found out that your model is not overfitted.
+In the previous lesson, you have found out that whether your model is overfitted or not.
+In this lesson, we are going to learn to benchmark your model.

 ---